awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 ### KMS CMK Rotation<a name="kms-events-rotation"></a>

-When you enable [automatic key rotation](rotate-keys.md) for a [customer managed key](concepts.md#customer-cmk), AWS KMS creates new key material for the KMS key each year\.
-The key material for [AWS managed keys](concepts.md#aws-managed-cmk) is automatically rotated every three years\.
+AWS KMS supports [automatic rotation](rotate-keys.md) of the key material in symmetric KMS keys\.
+Annual key material rotation is optional for [customer managed keys](concepts.md#customer-cmk)\.
+The key material for [AWS managed keys](concepts.md#aws-managed-cmk) is automatically rotated every year\.

 Whenever AWS KMS rotates key material, it sends a `KMS CMK Rotation` event to CloudWatch Events\.
 AWS KMS generates this event on a best\-effort basis\.